department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 - **Toxic Exposure**
     - Veteran can establish a claim and insert a Form526 version 2022 PDF with conditions filled out in column 2 and the checkbox for 15A is checked in their file in VBMS.
 Additionally, field 15B shows yes/no appropriately.
 If yes is selected, date range is empty in 15B and the dates are populated in field 15E.
-   - Mockups for how to message Veterans with an in-progress form that new TE fields are availablefield
+   - Mockups for how to message Veterans with an in-progress form that new TE fields are available

 - **Paper Form Sync**